katecpp/katecpp.github.io/_drafts/2016-03-27-first-rust-program.markdown

 ### 2.3 Error handling

-One of the Rust main characteristics is safety, so it's not a surprise that the error handling in Rust is quite wide topic.
+One of the Rust main characteristics is safety, so it's not a surprise that the error handling in Rust is quite a wide topic.
 In this short code snippet we already get in touch with `Result<Type>` and two different ways of handling it: **try! macro** and **unwrap/expect**.

 #### try! macro

 The `File::open` method returns `Result<File>` instead of just `File`.
 When the given path does not exist it will return *Result Error*, otherwise it will return the *Result Ok* wrapping the opened file.
 To access the file you must do something with this Result.
 You can process it with *match*, and provide the path for both possible Results *Ok* and *Err*, like presented in [Rust by Example](http://rustbyexample.com/std_misc/file/open.html):

-{% highlight rust %}
-let mut file = match File::open(&path) {
-    // The `description` method of `io::Error` returns a string that
-    // describes the error
-    Err(why) => panic!("couldn't open {}: {}", display,
-                                               Error::description(&why)),
-    Ok(file) => file,
-};
-{% endhighlight %}
+{% gist 4078208fddc669e9a10dcbf2f0ba9442 %}

 Unfortunately, this solution makes your code bigger.

-The **try! macro** handles the situation nicely, without increasing your code size.
+The **try! macro** handles the situation nicely, **without increasing your code size**.
 Here you can see [the code with and without the usage of try!](https://doc.rust-lang.org/std/macro.try!.html).
 With try! it's much nicer, don't you think?

 #### expect and unwrap

 The `File::open` is not the only one call here that return the *Result* type.
 We handle the *Results* also in the 12 line and 23 line with methods `unwrap` and `expect`.
-These both methods are basically the same and are used for uwrapping the object from the result, when you feel brave enough to ignore the *Result* value.
-The difference between `unwrap` and `expect` is that the latter one provide custom message when the unwrapping fails.
+These both methods are basically the same.
+You can use them for uwrapping the object from the result when you feel brave enough to ignore the *Result* value.
+The difference between `unwrap` and `expect` is that the latter one provides custom message in case of error.
 This approach isn't the safest and can make your program panic! or abort.
 We will discuss it more in the next section.

 Check also: [Module std::result](https://doc.rust-lang.org/std/result/) and [Learning to 'try!' things in Rust](http://www.jonathanturner.org/2015/11/learning-to-try-things-in-rust.html).

 ### 2.4 Iterating over the lines

 The `BufReader::lines()` method returns the iterator over all the lines from this buffer.
-The resulted *line* is also wrapped by *Result* -- it's of the type `io::Result<String>`.
-In line 23 we just ignore the *Result* value by using the `unwrap()` method.
+The resulted *line* is wrapped by *Result* -- it's of the type `io::Result<String>`.
+In line 23 we just ignore the *Result* value by using the `unwrap` method.
 It returns only the *String* object and the value of *Result* is forgotten.
 You can wonder why we don't do the proper error handling e.g. with try! macro.
 It's because I didn't found the scenario where the *Result Error* is returned.
-Even in [examples](https://doc.rust-lang.org/std/io/trait.BufRead.html#method.lines), the result value is ignored. **Usually calling *unwrap()* isn't the best solution, but [it's not always evil](https://doc.rust-lang.org/stable/book/error-handling.html#a-brief-interlude-unwrapping-isnt-evil).**
+Even in [examples](https://doc.rust-lang.org/std/io/trait.BufRead.html#method.lines), the result value is ignored. **Usually calling *unwrap* isn't the best solution, but [it's not always evil](https://doc.rust-lang.org/stable/book/error-handling.html#a-brief-interlude-unwrapping-isnt-evil).**

-#### Ownership is hard on the beginning
+#### Ownership is hard at the beginning
 The important observation comes with lines 24 and 25.
 The loaded line is printed (24) and then appended to the vector (25).
 It works.
 But if you swap the order of line 24 and 25 (first append to vector and then print), the code won't compile.
 Check it!
 You will get an error: `error: use of moved value: l`.

 I admit, I have seen such errors many times.
 It's very hard to get used to this **moved values**.
 The reason for this error is so called [ownership](https://doc.rust-lang.org/book/ownership.html).
 In short words, the value becomes **moved** (and thus unusable) when it is passed to function directly or assigned (bound) to another object.
 This is quite complicated and wide topic.
 In many cases, you can avoid the moved values by passing them by [reference](https://doc.rust-lang.org/book/references-and-borrowing.html).